JacobHsu/metamask-extension-ui/DEBUG.md

 # chrome://extensions/?errors

+> MetamaskContentscript - lost connection to MetaMask Background Multiplex WebSocket+connection+to+%27ws://localhost:35729/livereload%27

+app\scripts\chromereload.js 的 this.socket = new this.WebSocket(this._uri) 沒啟用

 > Warning: componentWillMount has been renamed, and is not recommended for use

 [`componentWillMount` warnings although no explicitly used](https://stackoverflow.com/questions/58769752/componentwillmount-warnings-although-no-explicitly-used)